Upcoming Informational Sessions

 – PIC has sessions often.
 Be sure to check out their sessions and see if any are of interest.

-– An organization supporting parents/families of students with disabilities
+– A state organization supporting parents/families of students with disabilities

 Department of Education Family Resources

 Learn more about Montessori for children with special needs by clicking the video button below.